larntz/lemmy-directory/content/community/feddit.de/imaginarymerfolk.md

 ---
 title: "Imaginary Merfolk"
 name: "imaginarymerfolk"
-description: "A community to share images of mermaids, merman and other humanoid merfolk.Rules:- Include the artist in the post title- Include the source in the post body- Depictions of artistic nudity are allowed- Depictions of blood and violence are allowed- Imagery of pornographic and sexual activity is not allowed- Mark posts as NSFW when necessary (nudity/violence)Icon and Banner credits:- Icon:  [Sirene by Rossdraws](https://www.artstation.com/artwork/r9QX06)"
+description: "A community to share images of mermaids, merman and other humanoid merfolk.Rules:- Include the artist in the post title- Include the source in the post body- Depictions of artistic nudity are allowed- Depictions of blood and violence are allowed- Imagery of pornographic and sexual activity is not allowed- Mark posts as NSFW when necessary (nudity/violence)Icon and Banner credits:- Icon:  [Sirene by Rossdraws](https://www.artstation.com/artwork/r9QX06)- Banner: [Mermaid Lake by Logan Turner](https://www.artstation.com/artwork/8wgRWG)"
 type: community
-date: "2023-06-19 11:35:38"
+date: "2023-06-19 17:59:28"
 draft: false
 nsfw: false
 actor_id: "https://feddit.de/c/imaginarymerfolk"
 host: feddit.de
-lastmod: "2023-06-19 09:53:21"
+lastmod: "2023-06-19 12:10:08"
 published: "2023-06-19 09:35:43"
-subscribers: 3
+subscribers: 6
 posts: 9
 comments: 0
 weight: 9